mhonicpanuringan/MotorPHEmployeeAppFinal/README.md

 ---

-## Disclaimer
+## Academic Disclaimer

-This project was developed solely for academic purposes as part of the requirements for the Computer Programming 2 course at Mapúa Malayan Digital College.
+This project was developed solely for educational purposes as part of the Computer Programming 2 Terminal Assessment at Mapúa Malayan Digital College.